ovh/docs/pages/telecom/xdsl/connectivity-api/guide.en-gb.md

 > Unlisted numbers cannot be retrieved using this method.
 >

-#### Do an eligibility for an address <a name="eligibilityTestAddress"></a>
+##### **Searching for eligibility for an address <a name="eligibilityTestAddress"></a>

-This will return an eligibility by address, to use for a neighbour line creation.
+This will return an eligibility by address, to be used for the creation of a neighbouring line.
-A neigbour line creation consist to check the availability of new copper lines by searching for your nearest neighbour line informations.
+A neigbouring line creation consists in checking the availability of new copper lines by searching for your nearest neighbour line information.

 > [!primary]
 >
-> If you already have an active or inactive line, you should use the test by line instead.
+> If you already have an active or inactive line, you should use the line test instead.
 >

 The request: